AxelGard/blog/_posts/2020-08-03-paper-trader-to-cira.md

 With this move to cira I hop that paper-trader will serve as a way for me to make examples of how to use the cira library as well as a way to find bugs.
 Of course paper trader will still be a way for me to experiment with quantitative trading.

-If you are interested plz check out [cira](https://github.com/AxelGard/cira), and give it a like on GitHub.
+If you are interested plz check out [cira](https://github.com/AxelGard/cira), and give it a star on GitHub.